bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/encodeuricomponent.md

 encodeURIComponent()
 ====================

-The `encodeURIComponent()` function encodes a [URI](https://developer.mozilla.org/en-US/docs/Glossary/URI) by replacing each instance of certain characters by one, two, three, or four escape sequences representing the [UTF-8](https://developer.mozilla.org/en-US/docs/Glossary/UTF-8) encoding of the character (will only be four escape sequences for characters composed of two “surrogate” characters).
+The `encodeURIComponent()` function encodes a [URI](https://developer.mozilla.org/en-US/docs/Glossary/URI) by replacing each instance of certain characters by one, two, three, or four escape sequences representing the [UTF-8](https://developer.mozilla.org/en-US/docs/Glossary/UTF-8) encoding of the character (will only be four escape sequences for characters composed of two "surrogate” characters).

 Syntax
 ------